-Read Out Loud: 1 Peter 3:8-22 (NIV)
+1 Peter 3:8-22 (NIV)

-Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble.
-Do not repay evil with evil or insult with insult.
+8 Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble.
+9 Do not repay evil with evil or insult with insult.
 On the contrary, repay evil with blessing, because to this you were called so that you may inherit a blessing.
-For,
+10 For,

-"Whoever would love life and see good days must keep their tongue from evil and their lips from deceitful speech.

-- They must turn from evil and do good; they must seek peace and pursue it. - For the eyes of the Lord are on the righteous and his ears are attentive to their prayer, but the face of the Lord is against those who do evil."

-Who is going to harm you if you are eager to do good?
-But even if you should suffer for what is right, you are blessed.
+- "Whoever would love life and see good days must keep their tongue from evil and their lips from deceitful speech. - 11They must turn from evil and do good; they must seek peace and pursue it. - 12 For the eyes of the Lord are on the righteous and his ears are attentive to their prayer, but the face of the Lord is against those who do evil." - 13 Who is going to harm you if you are eager to do good?
+14 But even if you should suffer for what is right, you are blessed.
 "Do not fear their threats; do not be frightened."
-But in your hearts revere Christ as Lord.
+15 But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
+But do this with gentleness and respect, 16 keeping a

+The Spiritual Big House

-But do this with gentleness and respect, keeping a clear conscience, so that those who speak maliciously against your good behavior in Christ may be ashamed of their slander.
-For it is better, if it is God's will, to suffer for doing good than for doing evil.
-For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.
+Verses 18-19 are a bit cryptic, and scholars have debated Peter's true meaning for centuries.
+Who are the spirits in prison?
+Why were they imprisoned?
+Where exactly did Christ go when He preached to them?
+Scholars have interpreted these verses in a number of ways over the years.
+Peter may have been alluding to fallen angels in these verses.
+Some have suggested that Peter is saying that between the crucifixion and resurrection, Christ descended to the underworld and preached to deceased human souls.
+Another interpretation speaks to how the pre-incarnate Christ may have spoke to Noah, preaching repentance from sin.
+Ultimately, Peter's true meaning may be lost to us, but we can take comfort in the fact that Christ's work on the cross justifies us before our Creator.
+This is incredible news that deserves to be shared, and even Christ wants people to hear about it, so that more people can draw closer to Him.
+For more: See Faithlife Study Bible clear conscience, so that those who speak maliciously against your good behavior in Christ may be ashamed of their slander.
+17 For it is better, if it is God's will, to suffer for doing good than for doing evil.
+18 For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.
 He was put to death in the body but made alive in the Spirit.
-After being made alive, he went and made proclamation to the imprisoned spirits- to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built.
-In it only a few people, eight in all, were saved through water, and this water symbolizes baptism that now saves you also-not the removal of dirt from the body but the pledge of a clear conscience toward God.
+19 After being made alive, he went and made proclamation to the imprisoned spirits- 20 to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built.
+In it only a few people, eight in all, were saved through water, 21 and this water symbolizes baptism that now saves you also-not the removal of dirt from the body but the pledge of a clear conscience toward God.
 It saves you by the resurrection of Jesus Christ, 22 who has gone into heaven and is at God's right hand-with angels, authorities and powers in submission to him.